kube-academy/onboarding/contributors-guide/contributor-backlog/how-to-submit-a-content-proposal.md

 2. Select **Get started** at the top of the page to open the KubeAcademy Content Proposal.
 3. Complete the proposal as follows:

-   - In the Proposed Content Title, enter a title for the content.
+   - For the Proposed Content Title, enter a title for the content.
    - For Target, identify the type of content you want to develop by selecting the corresponding course or lab option.
    - For Course Description, provide two or three sentences that describe the content.
    - For Prerequsites, provide any prerequisites from a KubeAcademy course or lab.